Connect file storage to a cloud server in another pool

 -

-Enter the gateway IP or leave the first address from the subnet assigned by default.
+Enter the gateway IP address or leave the first address from the subnet assigned by default.
 Do not assign this address to your devices to avoid disrupting the network.

 -